 food had the same number of calories as the "normal fat" version, but the "low fat" version could actually trigger

 - labeling caveat:

-- low carb foods will help you restrict fat creation and
+- low carbohydrate foods will help you restrict fat creation and subsequent fat storage

 |One gram of this: